-Adding Line Spacing Above and Below Text
+[How To] Add Line Space Above and Below Text

-Let’s say you have a document with the usual mix of headings, tables and paragraph text.
-One way to improve the layout is to play with the spacing around the text.
 For example, you can emphasize the importance a Heading by putting 12 points between it and the next paragraph.
 Likewise, you can set off paragraphs from each other by adding a consistent amount of text above and below.

 To add line spacing above and below text, follow these steps: